Skip to main content

 Grand Theft Auto V was designed as a single-player game populated by thousands of AI-controlled pedestrians and vehicles.
 While this creates a vibrant, living world in story mode, it can cause severe performance and synchronization issues in a multiplayer FiveM environment.

-Whether you are running a 100+ player roleplay server or a high-speed racing server, learning how to reduce or completely eliminate NPC density is a important step in optimizing your FiveM server performance.
+Whether you are running a 100+ player roleplay server or a high-speed racing server, learning how to reduce or completely eliminate NPC density is a important step in .

 Why Should You Reduce NPC Density?